hdShang/arxiv-daily/docs/cs-RO/2025-12-15/papers/251213514v1-reinforcement-learning-based-6-dof-maneuvers-for-microgravity-intrav.md

 ---
 layout: default
-title: Reinforcement Learning based 6-DoF Maneuvers for Microgravity Intravehicular Docking: A Simulation Study with Int-Ball2 in ISS-JEM
+title: "Reinforcement Learning based 6-DoF Maneuvers for Microgravity Intravehicular Docking: A Simulation Study with Int-Ball2 in ISS-JEM"
 ---

 # Reinforcement Learning based 6-DoF Maneuvers for Microgravity Intravehicular Docking: A Simulation Study with Int-Ball2 in ISS-JEM